NeoKabeloLehoko/Neo_Portfolio/README.md

 # Portfolio Website

 Welcome to my **personal portfolio website**, built with **HTML and CSS**.
-This project showcases my skills, projects, and background in Information Technology, Business Analysis, and Cloud Computing.
+This project represents a digital cv, it showcases my skills, projects, and background in Information Technology, Business Analysis, and Cloud Computing.

 ---